wavefrontHQ/docs/pages/doc/ts_sum.md

 sum(<expression>[,metrics|sources|sourceTags|pointTags|<pointTagKey>])
 ```
 Returns the sum of the set of time series described by the expression.
-The results may combine interpolated values and real reported values.
+The results may be computed from real reported values and interpolated values.
 Use [`rawsum()`](ts_rawsum.html) if you don't need interpolation.

 ## Parameters